-MODULE CM: Credit Risk Management CHAPTER CM-1: Assessment of Credit Quality
+MODULE CM: Credit Risk Management CHAPTER CM-3 Assessment of Credit Quality

-CM-2.1 Overview
+CM-3.1 Overview

-- CM-2.1.1 A realistic assessment of credit quality is an essential feature of effective credit risk management.
+- CM-3.1.1 A realistic assessment of credit quality is an essential feature of effective credit risk management.
 The starting point for a systematic review of credit quality is a comprehensive review of the bank's written credit policies and practices.
-These include, but are not limited to:

-- (a) Credit approval procedures;

-- (b) Credit assessment criteria; and

-- (c) Credit administration processes.

-- CM-2.1.2 Credit quality is a relative concept based on performance prospects and external variables.
-Trends in the economy and changes in markets and prices of goods affect the evaluation of loan repayment value.
-Assessing credit risk is a dynamic concept which needs to take into account the business cycle and the economic environment.

-CM-2.1.3 The objectives of the credit assessment are to determine:

-- (a) Whether the applicant/customer will have sufficient future liquid resources to honour credit obligations according to the agreed terms; - (b) Whether the applicant's/customer's present and future prospects indicate that they will continue as a going concern in the foreseeable future; - (c) Is the applicant / customer of sufficient integrity; and - (d) To what extent does any collateral offered affect the risk inherent in the facility.

-CM-2.1.4 To help improve prudential oversight of credit quality, the CBB, in this Module, seeks to establish a set of broad rules that are useful in identifying and containing the impact of non-performing credit facilities within banks.
+These include, but are not limited to: - (a) Credit approval procedures; - (b) Credit assessment criteria; and - (c) Credit administration process. - CM-3.1.2 Credit quality is a relative concept based on performance prospects and external variables.
+Trends in the economy, and changes in markets and prices of goods affect the evaluation of credit facility repayment value.
+Assessing credit risk is a dynamic concept which needs to take into account the business cycle and the economic environment. - CM-3.1.3 The objectives of the credit assessment are to determine: - (a) Whether the applicant / customer will have sufficient future liquid resources to honour credit obligations according to the agreed terms; - (b) Whether the applicant's / customer's present and future prospects indicate that they will continue as a going concern in the foreseeable future; - (c) Is the applicant / customer of sufficient integrity; and - (d) To what extent does any collateral offered affect the risk inherent in the facility. - CM-3.1.4 To help improve prudential oversight of credit quality, the CBB, in this Module, seeks to establish a set of broad rules that are useful in identifying and containing the impact of non-performing credit facilities within banks.

-MODULE CM: Credit Risk Management CHAPTER CM-2: Assessment of Credit Quality
+MODULE CM: Credit Risk Management CHAPTER CM-3: Assessment of Credit Quality

-CM-2.2 Credit Grading System
+CM-3.2 Credit Grading System

-CM-2.2.1 Banks must have in place appropriate credit grading systems (sometimes referred to as credit classification systems) to help assess credit quality.
+Banks must have in place appropriate credit grading systems (sometimes referred to as credit classification systems) to help assess credit quality.

-- CM-2.2.2 Credit grading systems offer a number of benefits.
+Credit grading systems offer a number of benefits.
 Analysis of a bank's entire book can reveal important insights to bank's management in the functioning and ultimately the health of the bank.
 Credit grading systems provide the means for a more systematic assessment of asset quality.
-They are particularly useful in assisting in the early detection of asset quality problems within a bank by highlighting nonperforming facilities and exposures with above normal risks. - CM-2.2.3 Each locally incorporated bank is hence required to provide to the CBB a statement of its policy in respect of its credit grading system (including definitions used to classify exposures) taking into account the requirements in this Module.
-The credit grading system must be approved by the Board of locally incorporated licensees.
-In the case of branches of foreign banks licensed in Bahrain, the branch must provide a statement of its credit grading system as set by its head office.
+They are particularly useful in assisting in the early detection of asset quality problems within a bank by highlighting non-performing facilities and exposures with above normal risks.